 This is just a small list of skills you might want to have, based on the most in-demand Virtual Assistant services.

-One of the most important ‘thing’ you need to become a Virtual Assistant – even a beginner – is knowing what tools to use, like the ones in this video:
+One of the most important ‘thing’ you need to become a Virtual Assistant – even a beginner – is knowing what tools to use.

-How I Evaluated The Best Virtual Assistant Companies To Work For
+How I Picked The Best Virtual Assistant Companies

-To determine the best Virtual Assistant companies to work for, I took a look at over 80 VA companies on the review sites Glassdoor and Indeed.
+To determine the best Virtual Assistant companies, I took a look at over 80 VA companies on the review sites Glassdoor and Indeed.
 I also studied Time Doctor’s evaluation of VA service companies for entrepreneurs and businesses as well as Small Biz Trend’s VA company finder for small businesses.

 I then scoured each Virtual Assistant company’s site to see what services they offered.
 I wanted to see a nice variety of VA tasks and services including administrative assistance, data entry, customer service, social media, writing, website and blog management, and basic office support.